 test test::one_result ... ok

 test result: ok.
-1 passed; 0 failed; 0 ignored; 0 measured
+1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out

-Our test passed, great, it works!
+Our test passed, so we know it works!

-Now that our test is passing, we could consider opportunities for refactoring the implementation of the search function while keeping the code that passes the tests, in order to maintain the same functionality.
-The code in the search function isn’t too bad, but it isn’t taking advantage of some useful features of iterators.
-We’ll be coming back to this example in Chapter 13 where we’ll explore iterators in detail and see how to improve it.
+At this point, we could consider opportunities for refactoring the implementation of the search function while keeping the tests passing to maintain the same functionality.
+The code in the search function isn’t too bad, but it doesn’t take advantage of some useful features of iterators.
+We’ll return to this example in Chapter 13 where we’ll explore iterators in detail and look at how to improve it.

+Prod: confirm xref

 Using the search Function in the run Function

-Now that we have the search function working and tested, we need to actually call search from our run function.
-We need to pass the config.query value and the contents that run read from the file to the search function.
-Then run will print out each line returned from search:
+Now that the search function is working and tested, we need to call search from our run function.
+We need to pass the config.query value and the contents that run reads from the file to the search function.
+Then run will print each line returned from search:

-Filename: src/lib.rs
+src/lib.rs

 pub fn run(config: Config) -> Result<(), Box<Error>> {